Eswatini Country Summary

 ---|---|

-The Prevention of Corruption Act and the Public Procurement Act in Eswatini aim to combat corruption, particularly among public officials, but enforcement is inconsistent and often ineffective.
-Corruption allegations frequently involve personal relationships and bribery related to government contracts, with the National Development Plan identifying it as a major barrier to development.
-Although Eswatini is a signatory to various anti-corruption conventions, the Anti-Corruption Commission has struggled to bring cases to trial, and no U.S. firms have reported corruption as a barrier to foreign direct investment.
+The Prevention of Corruption Act and the Public Procurement Act in Eswatini aim to combat corruption, particularly among public officials, but enforcement is inconsistent and often influenced by personal relationships.
+Corruption is a significant issue affecting government operations, with reports of bribery impacting contract awards and public service delivery.
+Although Eswatini is a signatory to several anti-corruption conventions, the Anti-Corruption Commission has struggled to bring cases to trial, highlighting the challenges in effectively addressing corruption in the country.

 Economy

-Eswatini, a landlocked nation with a population of over 1.2 million, is striving to develop an export-oriented economy while facing high poverty levels, with 59% of its population living below the national poverty line.
-The country has a per capita GDP of $3,987 and has historically relied on a service-based economy, but is now refocusing on manufacturing for export due to developments in the African Continental Free Trade Area.
-Despite experiencing significant economic growth of 4.8% in 2023, Eswatini's economy is challenged by high unemployment rates and inflation, particularly affecting the youth.
+Eswatini, a landlocked nation with a population of over 1.2 million, is striving to develop an export-oriented economy, heavily reliant on South Africa for trade.
+The country has a per capita GDP of $3,987 and faces significant poverty challenges, with 59% of its population living below the national poverty line.
+Despite recent economic growth of 4.8% in 2023, Eswatini's economy is hindered by high unemployment rates and a large informal sector.

 Buy Full Eswatini Report